NeverDecaf/PoE-Info/README.md

 - pcleague -- Sets league used for pricing items (per-channel).
 - lab	-- Get daily lab layout from poelab.com

-- pin	-- Moves pins to a different channel (to overcome discord pin limit)
+- pin	-- (Automatically) moves pins to a different channel (to overcome discord pin limit)
-- reminder	-- Set reminders (do -reminder timezone first)
+- reminder	-- Set reminders (set -reminder timezone first)

 type -help <command> for more info on any of these